Justin-Ahn/data_framework/README.md

 of the relationship data as well as providing the relationship data.

 ## Building/Using the Example Plugins
-Download the Plugin project (hw5-team-35/plugin) run 'gradle run' on terminal inside the plugin project.
+Download the Plugin project (hw5-team-35/plugin) and run 'gradle run' on terminal inside the plugin project directory.
 Done!

 ## Installation Guide
 Add this to your gradle.build on your Plugin project: